 Adapting to college life can be challenging for some students, especially if you are living away from home for the first time.
-Prepare yourself for a successful transition to life on campus by learning these seven important skills:
+Prepare yourself for a successful transition to life on campus with these seven important skills:

 1. Time management

 Managing your own time is often one of the most difficult adjustments that new students make.
 At college there is no one there to remind you to attend your classes or study for your midterms.
-Learn how to prioritize your responsibilities and balance various commitments to help yourself adapt to life at school.
+Learning how to prioritize your responsibilities and balance various commitments can help you adapt to life at school without feeling overwhelmed.

 2. Goal Setting

-According to a study performed by Dominican University, writing down goals can help you achieve more.
-Your goals should be attainable but difficult, so that you really have to push yourself to accomplish them.
+Writing down goals can help make them feel more real.
+Your goals should be attainable but not too easy, so that you really have to push yourself to accomplish them.
 Be sure to focus on both long- and short- term goals, and break larger goals down into smaller steps to help you see your progress.